Jiangsu.NET Nanjing

 Area and Population

 Nanjing, with a population of around 6.5 millions and a total area of 6,509 square kilometers, is 300 km from Shanghai and 1,200 km from Beijing.
-The ethnic components are predominantly Han nationality 98%, with 50 other minority nationalities.
+The predominant ethnic component is Han nationality occupying 98% of total population, with fifty other minority nationalities.

 Economy, Industry and Environment

-Since the Three Kingdons period, Nanjing had become an industrial center for textile and mint.
-In the Ming Dynasty, Nanjing was the capital city for the first 30 years (1368-1398 A.D.).
-After the dynasty moved its capital to Beijing later, Nanjing became the secondary capital but was the largest city in the world at the time of 1358 to 1425 A.D.
-The city’s industry was greatly enhanced and was one of the most prosperous cities in China at the time.
-Into the first half of the 20th century, Nanjing shifted from a production hub into a heavy consumption city, mainly as the rapid expansion of the wealthy population after the city once again regained the political spotlight of China.
+Since the Three Kingdoms period, Nanjing had recognized as an industrial center for textile and mint.
+In the Ming Dynasty, Nanjing was the capital city for the first 30 years (1368-1398 A.D.) of the empire.
+During the ruling of the its second king, Zhu Di, Nanjing was replaced by Beijing as the dynasty's capital as the king was more in favor of to Beijing.
+At the time Nanjing was the largest city in the world between 1358-1425 A.D.
+The city’s industry was greatly enhanced and was one of the most prosperous cities in China.
+Into the first half of the 20th century, Nanjing shifted from a production hub into a heavy consumption city, mainly as the rapid expansion of the wealthy population after the city regained the political spotlight of China.
 Later in 1950-1970, the city had built several new industrial sectors including automobile, petrochemicals, iron and steel, electronics and power.

 Nanjing’s current economy primarily relies on the sectors of industry, education and tourism.
 The agriculture mainly involves the city’s suburb.
 In addition of old “Five Pillar Industries”, Nanjing has installed new industrial divisions including high-tech, IT, transportation, and more.
 Three state-owned corporations, Panda Electronics, Jincheng Motors and Nanjing Steel, regained prominence, counting for 44% of the GDP of the city.
 The city is also vying for foreign investment against neighboring cities in the Yangtze River Delta, and so far a number of well-known multinational firms, such as Fiat, Iveco, A.O.
 Smith, Ericsson, Sharp, have established their lines there.

-The city government is further improving the desirability of the city to investors by building large industrial parks, which now total four: Gaoxin, Xingang, Huagong and Jiangning.
+The municipal government is further improving the desirability of the city to investors by establishing new industrial parks, which now are included more than four including Gaoxin, Xingang, Huagong and Jiangning.
 Nanjing is ranked at the fifth in China's 50 Top Cities in a national competition.
-Despite the effort, Nanjing is still falling behind other neighboring cities such as Wuxi, Suzhou and Hangzhou, which have an edge in attracting foreign investment and local innovation.
+Despite these efforts, Nanjing is still falling behind other neighboring cities such as Wuxi, Suzhou and Hangzhou, which have an edge in attracting foreign investment and local innovation.

 With its richness in culture and heritage, Nanjing is constantly evolving and now offers an open environment to all visitors and investors around the world.